keytonic/React-Dialogs/README.md

 # React-Dialogs

 This is a React component I created to provide custom, draggable, and fully resizable dialogs.
 My goal was to develop a robust and easily customizable dialog component that I could quickly integrate into any future project.
 I drew inspiration from native Windows popups and JavaScript dialogs.
 The component includes three types of dialogs: Alert, Confirm, and Prompt.
+[See it in action here!](https://keytonic.github.io/React-Dialogs)

 ## Alert
 ![Alert Dialog](public/alert.png)